Valdomiro Koubetch: Pastoral and educational work

 In 1982-1983 Koubetch was vicar of the Ivai parish.
 From 1983 to 1988 he was vicar of the parish in Prudentopolis and teacher and spiritual guide in the minor seminary in Prudentopolis.
-From 1989 to 1990 teacher in the diocesan seminary, from 1990-1991 pastor in São Paulo, from 1991-1996 Koubetch was diocesan Apostleship of Prayer leader, teacher in the diocesan seminary, and since 1992 head of the Basilian training center in Curitiba.
+From 1989 to 1990 teacher in the diocesan seminary, from 1990 to 1991 pastor in São Paulo, from 1991 to 1996 Koubetch was diocesan Apostleship of Prayer leader, teacher in the diocesan seminary, and since 1992 head of the Basilian training center in Curitiba.
 In 1993 he received his licentiate in moral theology at the University of São Paulo and was professor of theology at the Catholic Theological Institute in Curitiba.
 From 1996 to 2000 he was vicar of the parish of Ponta Grossa, consultor in provincial constituencies of Basilian fathers.
 In 2000 Koubetch take care of pastoral parishes in Antonio Olinto, Campina, Santos Andrade, Miko Magro and São João and received a doctorate in moral theology at the Pontifical University of Rio de Janeiro.